 - Some people have bouts of diarrhoea that alternate with bouts of constipation.

 - Sometimes the stools become small and pellet-like.
-Sometimes the stools become watery or ribbony.
+Sometimes the stools become watery or more loose.
 At times, mucus may be mixed with the stools.

-- You may have a feeling of not emptying your rectum after going to the toilet.
+- There may have a feeling of not emptying the back passage (rectum) after going to the toilet.

-- Some people have urgency, which means you have to get to the toilet quickly.
+- Some people have urgency, which means they have to get to the toilet quickly.
 A morning rush is common.
-That is, you feel an urgent need to go to the toilet several times shortly after getting up.
+That is, they feel an urgent need to go to the toilet several times shortly after getting up.
 This is often during and after breakfast.

 Some people have occasional mild symptoms.
 Others have unpleasant symptoms for long periods.
 Many people fall somewhere in between, with flare-ups of symptoms from time to time.
 Some doctors group people with IBS into one of three categories: